swang251/swang251.github.io/source/_posts/On-the-Art-of-Singing-I-1-Imagery-and-the-Teaching-of-Singing.md

 ---
 title: On the Art of Singing I-1 Imagery and the Teaching of Singing
 date: 2018-06-22 18:39:45
-tags: [On the Art of Singing,Voice]
+tags: [On the Art of Singing, Voice]
 categories: Voice
 toc: true
 ---